What is Human Trafficking?

 A. The recruitment, harboring, transportation, provision, or obtaining of a person for the purpose of a commercial sex act where such an act is induced by force, fraud, or coercion, or in which the person induced to perform such act has not attained 18 years of age, or

-B. The recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.”
+B. The recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.

 Domestic minor sex trafficking occurs when U.S. citizen or lawful permanent resident minors (under the age of 18) are commercially sexually exploited.
 Children can be commercially sexually exploited through prostitution, pornography, and/or erotic entertainment.

-The commercial aspect of the sexual exploitation is critical to separating the crime of trafficking from sexual assault, molestation or rape.
+The commercial aspect of the sexual exploitation is critical to separate the crime of trafficking from sexual assault, molestation or rape.
 The term “commercial sex act” is defined by the federal Trafficking Victims Protection Act as the giving or receiving of anything of value (money, drugs, shelter, food, clothes, etc.) to any person in exchange for a sex act.

 The age of the victim is the critical issue — there is no requirement to prove force, fraud, or coercion was used to secure the victim’s actions.
-The law recognizes the effect of psychological manipulation by the trafficker, as well as the effect of threat of harm which traffickers/pimps use to maintain control over their young victims.
+The law recognizes the effect of psychological manipulation by the trafficker, as well as the effect of the threat of harm which traffickers/pimps use to maintain control over their young victims.

 Statistics (The Facts from The A21 Campaign)

 There are more slaves in the world today than at any other point in human history, with an estimated 27 million in bondage across the globe.
-Men, women, and children are being exploited for manual and sexual labor against their will.1–2% of victims are ever rescued.
+Men, women, and children are being exploited for manual and sexual labor against their will.
+1–2% of victims are ever rescued.

 THE AVERAGE AGE OF TRAFFICKING VICTIMS IS 12 YEARS OLD.